nemosminer/NemosMiner/README.md

       The file Config\PoolsConfig.json contains configuration details.
       There is a separate section for each configured pool.
 If a pool is listed in this file, the specific settings will be taken into account.
-If not, the setting for the default values will be used.
+If not, the built in default values will be used.

       You can set specific options per pool.
 For example, you can mine NiceHash on the internal wallet and other pools on a valid wallet.
 This configuration is provided as an example in Config\PoolsConfig-NHInternal.json

       Available options:
-         - Wallet = your wallet address
+         - Wallets[Currency] = Your wallet address for [Currency]; some pools, e.g. HiveOn require wallets in each supported currency
          - UserName = your MPH or ProHashing user name
          - WorkerName = your worker name
          - PricePenaltyFactor = See explanation below
          - Algorithm = List of included or excluded algorithms per pool (see example files)
+         - PayoutThreshold[Currency] = pool will allow pyout if this amount is reached

       Usage:
          - Edit Config\PoolsConfig.json